4n4ru/CI-PP3-FairyBot/README.md

 ## Credits
-The app was inspired by Storpie - Bedtime stories and lullabies for kids by Zia produkcija d.o.o. android app The stories within the app were modified from the book "365 Stories and Rhymes" by various authors.
+- The app was inspired by Storpie - Bedtime stories and lullabies for kids by Zia produkcija d.o.o. android app
+- The stories within the app were modified from the book "365 Stories and Rhymes" by various authors.

 ### Media
-ASCII art book was taken from https://www.asciiart.eu/books/books
+- ASCII art book was taken from https://www.asciiart.eu/books/books
+- The Icon at the top of the page made by <a href="https://www.flaticon.com/authors/phatplus" title="phatplus">phatplus</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>

 ### Code